-In recognition of high-stakes assessments for which participants are training, two hours per day are devoted to the interpretation of authentic texts (reading and listening) at the 2+ and 3 levels.
-The assessments deal with topics over which participants’ technical language competency is likely to be tested after completion of the program.
+In recognition of high-stakes assessments for which participants are training, two hours per day are devoted to interpreting authentic texts (reading and listening) at the 2+ and 3 levels.
+The assessments deal with topics over which participants’ technical language competency is likely to be tested after completing the program.
 These include contemporary topics of general interest in the target culture regarding military, security, economics, politics, science and technology, geography, society and culture.

-During operational skills activities, participants will work together to solve problems and accomplish practical tasks, such as deciphering handwritten documents or fragmented recordings, translating official documents, interviewing applicants for a visa or creating a profile of an individual based on his or her personal effects.
-Other days, participants build their awareness of aesthetic preferences and values in cultural products and practices, as well as contemporary trends and fads of importance to communities that speak the target language, with a focus on social media literacy.
-Activities may include research into the development of a particular meme or Youtube channel trending in the target language or a feed from a popular platform such as Facebook, Twitter or Instagram of social or political importance.
-Participants may be asked to research a form of music, art, literature or cuisine of importance to the target culture and produce a creative reflection on those products.
+During operational skills activities, participants will work together to solve problems and accomplish practical tasks, such as deciphering handwritten documents or fragmented recordings, translating official documents, interviewing applicants for a visa, or creating an individual profile based on his or her personal effects.
+Other days, participants build their awareness of aesthetic preferences and values in cultural products and practices and contemporary trends and fads of importance to communities that speak the target language, focusing on social media literacy.
+For example, activities may include research into developing a particular meme or Youtube channel trending in the target language or a feed from a popular platform such as Facebook, Twitter or Instagram of social or political importance.
+In addition, participants may be asked to research a form of music, art, literature or cuisine of importance to the target culture and produce a creative reflection on those products.

 To register, please complete our Training Seat Request form.

 These immersion training courses are only available to individuals associated with the United States Department of Defense.
-In order to request training seats in the courses listed above, please fill out the training seat request form.
+To request training seats in the courses listed above, please fill out the training seat request form.